steffenschroeder/steffenschroeder.com/content/development/pyconde2019.md

 > Often developers feel misunderstood while managers are overwhelmed with technical details.
 >In this talk I'll present how both world can get a better understanding with each other to collaborate better - and without the pains.

 I really enjoyed Ingo's talk and also a small chat with him afterwards.
-The emphasis an stakeholder management and to have a common language is very important.
+The emphasis on stakeholder management and to have a common language is very important.
 One point I like to add from my experience is, sometimes it's with building a prototype.
 One might not get management's buy-in for a vague idea or research project.
 I built a lot of tools after work and on the weekends which emerged into widely used (1000+ users) tools.